 Wars and Conflicts

-Since Congress has the sole power to declare war, the President cannot declare war without its approval.
+Congress has the sole power to declare war under the constitution.
 However, a President may send troops to battle without an official war declaration (i.e. Vietnam and Korea).
 The last formal declaration of war approved by Congress was during World War II.
 Since that time, Congress has agreed to resolutions authorizing the use of military force.
 You will find brief descriptions of recent conflicts, selected past conflicts, and formally declared wars listed below.
 If you are interested in learning more about a particular war or conflict, you can read additional information by clicking on the blue button.

 Global War on Terror